Scouterna/Jamboree21/wikiupdate_api/README.md

-# Deployment charts for Jamboree21 facelist
+# Deployment charts for Jamboree22 wikiupdate-api

-The actual implementation (which is a fork of tink-ab/facelist) lives in a submodule in `facelist`.